Moving to Scotland

 Firstly, you should find out what your catchment school is, get in touch with them and discuss how they can meet your child’s needs.
 Usually you can find them through your local authority’s website.
 If you are concerned that the catchment school is unable to meet your child’s needs, you can get in touch with the Local authority additional support for learning contact to discuss where else your child’s needs can be met.

 If you do not agree with the school being offered to your child, you can make a parental placing request to a school of your choice, or take other steps to try and reach an agreement with the local authority.
-How to make a placing request is explained in our School placements factsheet.
-Further steps you can take if you disagree with the local authority are in our Avoiding and solving problems factsheet.
+How to make a placing request is explained on our page about Placing requests.
+Further steps you can take if you disagree with the local authority are on our Solving problems with your child’s school page.
 It may also help to call the Enquire helpline to talk about your options.

-We’ve recently moved to Scotland as a refugee or asylum seeking family.
+We’ve recently moved to Scotland as a family seeking asylum or refuge.
 Can my child get additional support at school or nursery?

 Yes, if your child is finding nursery or school difficult for any reason, they have a right to support with their learning